HertzDevil/AddmusicK/README.md

 You saw this coming!

-This repository is based on AddmusicK version 1.0.4.
-(I don't think the parser ever changed in 1.0.5.)
+This repository is based on AddmusicK version 1.0.5.
+(The new 1.1.0 beta will not be considered at this moment.)
 Changes to existing code are marked with `// // //`; new things should all be present in the `AMKd` namespace.
 "AMKd" is not the name of this fork; there is no name yet.

 Assume that only AddmusicK will be modified and the 4 other projects in the solution won't.